COMMON QUESTIONS

 How long will it take me to get a black belt?

 My BJJ instructor once posted a story of a student who asked their instructor how long it takes the average person to gain a black belt.
-The instructor's answer: No average person ever gains a black belt!
+The instructor's answer: The average person never gains a black belt!

 Are your instructors qualified?

-Our head instructor, Carl Billington, has black belts and advanced level ranks across several styles (Zen Do Kai/Zennin karate, ITF Tae Kwon Do, and Wing Chun kung fu).
-He's also still a student himself and is training in BJJ as a blue-belt student.
+Our head instructor, Carl Billington, has black belts and advanced level ranks across several styles (Zen Do Kai/Zennin karate, Wing Chun Kung Fu, and ITF Tae Kwon Do).
+He's still a student himself and is training in BJJ as a purple-belt student.

 Carl has worked in the education sector and has years of experience as a coach, mentor and facilitator in his life outside martial arts.
 All of those skills and experience are brought into our approach as a self-defence school.